rido-min/pnp-ppr-sample-spec/README.md

 IoT Plug and Play Summer Refresh is the Public Preview Refresh leading upto GA later this year.

-This bug bash is focused on the new IoT Hub features, device SDKs, and tooling, we have device quickstarts for Node and C ready, service scenarios and more languages are coming soon.
+This bug bash is focused on the new IoT Hub features, SDKs, and tooling.
+We have quickstarts in various languages ready, for device and service scenarios - with more languages and advanced tutorials coming soon.

 ### BugBash support and feedback